 - sour cream - gives your apple pound cake moisture and added flavor.

-- apple cider – very necessary — brings so much autumn sweetness to this cake!
+- fresh apple cider - very necessary -- gives this cake much autumn sweetness!

 - shredded apple - We're adding 2 shredded apples to this cake, bringing in more of that apple flavor as well as making the cake even more moist!
 I would recommend tart baking apples like Granny Smith, Honeycrisp, or Fuji.